-For the year ended December 31, 2023, we generated total revenue of \$ % over the last five years.
-A , representing a CAGR of substantial portion of our revenue is generated from payments from third-party payors, including Medicare and Medicaid, which represent our largest sources of revenue and accounted for % and % of our routine revenue for the year ended December 31, 2023, respectively.
+For the year ended December 31, 2023, we generated total revenue of \$3.1 billion, representing a CAGR of 63.3% over the last three years.
+A substantial portion of our revenue is generated from payments from third-party payors, including Medicare and Medicaid, which represent our largest sources of revenue and accounted for 38.6% and 37.6% of our routine revenue for the year ended December 31, 2023, respectively.
 For the year ended December 31, 2022, we generated revenue of \$2.4 billion, and Medicare and Medicaid accounted for 47.6% and 30.2% of our total revenue, respectively.
-For the year , total operating expense of \$ and Adjusted EBITDA of \$, representing a ended December 31, 2023, we generated total net income of \$ %, respectively, over the last five years.
-For the year ended December 31, 2022, our total operating expenses were CAGR of %, %, and \$2,192.6 million and we generated net income of \$150.5 million and Adjusted EBITDA of \$255.5 million, respectively.
-As of December 31, 2023, we had total long-term liabilities of \$.
+For the year ended December 31, 2023, we generated total net income of \$112.9 million, total operating expense of \$2.9 billion and Adjusted EBITDA of \$237.5 million, representing a CAGR of 53.4%, 63.7%, and 51.1%, respectively, over the last three years.
+For the year ended December 31, 2022, our total operating expenses were \$2.2 billion, and we generated net income of \$150.5 million and Adjusted EBITDA of \$255.5 million.
+As of December 31, 2023, we had total long-term liabilities of \$3.0 billion.
 Adjusted EBITDA is a non-GAAP financial measure.
-For a reconciliation of Adjusted EBITDA to the most directly comparable GAAP financial measure, see the section titled "Management's Discussion and Analysis of Financial Conditions and Results of Operations-Key Skilled Services Metrics and Non-GAAP Financial Measures-Non-GAAP Financial Measures."
+For a reconciliation of Adjusted EBITDA to the most directly comparable GAAP financial measure, see the section titled "Management's Discussion and Analysis of Financial Conditions and Results of Operations-Key Skilled Services Metrics and Non-GAAP Financial Measures."